stappersg/vBook/src/tuto/1/greylist.md

 };
 ```

+The `query` function from the `db:mysql` service can be used to query a mysql database.
+String interpolation can be used to insert variables into the query.

+> ⚠️ String interpolation can lead to SQL injection if not used properly.
+Make sure to sanitize your inputs, set only required privileges to the mysql user, and check what kind of data you are injecting.

-Then, create a greylist rule in your `main.vsl` file.
+Create a greylist rule in your `main.vsl` file.

 ```js
 // -- main.vsl